Ben reads Drew Daywalt's THE LEGEND OF ROCK PAPER SCISSORS for young audinces.

 In between acting jobs, Ben began teaching theatre to children at companies like TADA! and the Lucy Moses School of Music at The Kaufman Center.
 In 2005, he started the childrens' musical theatre program at The Gallery Players in Brooklyn.
-Ben currently heads the drama program at Rodeph Sholom School in Manhattan.
+Ben headed the drama program at Rodeph Sholom School in Manhattan for 10 years.

 As Ben thrived in theatre education, his focus steered away from acting and onto directing for the stage.
 In 2012, he wrote and directed the melodramatic comedy The Great Pie Robbery...Or, We Really Need the Dough, which was featured in the New York Fringe Festival.